redhat-ai-dev/model-catalog-example/tutorials/model-guide.md

 ### Model Usage - code/usage-examples.md

 This document should aim to provide users with the information required to consume the model.
-For example if the model has a Python package that can be imported then it would be important to provide examples of different actions you can perform.
+For example, if the model has a Python package that can be imported then it would be important to provide examples of different actions you can perform.

 You are able to format Markdown to properly highlight code based on language by adding the language next to your 3 back-ticks.